A preconditioned boundary value method for advection-diffusion equations with half Laplacian via spectrum doubling: Numerical examples

-Next, we examine a mass transfer model that incorporates both diffusion and a linear reaction term, representing a scenario where a substance not only spreads through a medium but also undergoes a first-order reaction (or decay) at rate \(\delta\).
-This type of model describes unsteady mass transfer in a quiescent medium with a volumetric chemical reaction, \(\delta < 0\) correspond to loss (absorption) of the substance.
-Physically, this applies to processes such as chemical solute transport with thermal or radioactive decay, where the material disperses while simultaneously diminishing in quantity, or biological systems like bacterial population spread with a constant death rate.
-A similar formulation also arises in one-dimensional thermal conduction problems involving internal heat loss (\(\delta < 0\)), proportional to temperature.
-For example, this equation governs heat transfer in a rod that exchanges heat laterally with a surrounding medium at constant temperature, with the sign of \(\delta\) determined by the relative temperatures.
-In its fractional form, the model additionally accounts for anomalously slow (subdiffusive) transport, often due to trapping effects or viscoelasticity, while preserving the standard reaction kinetics.
+Next, we examine a mass-transfer model that incorporates both diffusion and a linear reaction term.
+It describes unsteady transport in a quiescent medium, where the substance spreads while simultaneously undergoing a first-order reaction at rate $\delta$; negative values of $\delta$ correspond to loss or absorption.
+This framework is relevant, for instance, to solute transport with thermal or radioactive decay, and also to one-dimensional heat conduction with internal heat loss proportional to the temperature.
+In its fractional version, the model accounts for anomalously slow transport, often associated with trapping effects or viscoelasticity, while preserving the same linear reaction mechanism.
 The governing equation we consider is: